WildFeedback: Aligning LLMs With In-situ User Interactions And Feedback: WildFeedback

 \subsection{Feedback Signals Identification}

-To construct preference data from natural human-LLM interactions, we first need to identify conversations that contain feedback signals.
+To construct preference data from natural human-LLM interactions, we first identify conversations that contain feedback signals.
 This can be achieved through user satisfaction estimation.
-In multi-turn conversational sessions, a user may explicitly express their satisfaction (e.g., ``thank you'') or dissatisfaction (e.g., ``revise it'') in their utterances, or implicitly through their interactions with the agent. \citet{lin2024interpretableusersatisfactionestimation} proposed a framework named SPUR that can automatically learn and identify SAT (satisfaction) and DSAT (dissatisfaction) patterns.
+In multi-turn conversational sessions, a user may explicitly express their satisfaction (e.g., ``thank you'') or dissatisfaction (e.g., ``revise it'') in their utterances. \citet{lin2024interpretableusersatisfactionestimation} proposed a framework named SPUR that can automatically learn and identify SAT (satisfaction) and DSAT (dissatisfaction) patterns.
 SPUR generalizes SAT/DSAT rubrics from conversations with annotated thumb feedback by recursively prompting GPT-4.
-These rubrics can then be used to score a user's overall satisfaction or dissatisfaction within a given conversation, allowing us to identify utterances containing feedback signals.
+These rubrics can then be used to score a user's overall satisfaction or dissatisfaction, allowing us to identify utterances containing feedback signals.

-In our setting, we adapt the SAT/DSAT rubrics from \citet{lin2024interpretableusersatisfactionestimation} with minor modifications.
-In total, we use 9 SAT rubrics and 9 DSAT rubrics.
+\name adapts the SAT/DSAT rubrics from \citet{lin2024interpretableusersatisfactionestimation} with minor modifications.
+In total, we use 9 SAT and 9 DSAT rubrics.
 The SAT criteria include gratitude, learning, compliance, praise, personal details, humor, acknowledgment, positive closure, and getting there.
 The DSAT criteria consist of negative feedback, revision, factual error, unrealistic expectation, no engagement, ignored, lower quality, insufficient detail, and style.
 Detailed definitions of these rubrics can be found in Table \ref{tab:sat_rubrics} and Table \ref{tab:dsat_rubrics}.
 To streamline the process, we input these rubrics into GPT-4 \footnote{Unless otherwise specified, in all of our experiments, we use GPT-4o with the \texttt{gpt-4o-0513} engine.
-For open-weight models, we use \texttt{Phi-3-mini-4k-instruct, Mistral-7B-Instruct-v0.3, Meta-Llama-3-8B-Instruct}.} and prompt it to perform the classification at the utterance level.
+For open-weight models, we use \texttt{Phi-3-mini-4k-instruct, Qwen2-7B-Instruct, Meta-Llama-3-8B-Instruct}.} and prompt it to perform the classification at the utterance level.
 The complete prompt is available in the Appendix \ref{sec:prompt_sat}.
 In total, there are 148,715 multi-turn conversations in the WildChat dataset, with approximately 12.8\% of the multi-turn conversations containing feedback signals.
 Detailed statistics are presented in Table \ref{tab:sat}.